 The Trustees and Employer are also required by the Funding Agreement to agree from time to time how to meet the 2030 Buyout Basis objective.
-As part of the discussions with the Employer, it was also agreed to alter the way in which the Scheme's technical provisions are calculated, so that they better reflect the Employer's obligations under the 2030 Buyout Basis objective.

-It was agreed that the technical provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefits being assumed to be bought out with an insurer in 2030.
+It has been agreed that the technical provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefits being assumed to be bought out with an insurer in 2030.
 For practical reasons it has been agreed that a proxy to the cost of buying out the Scheme benefits in 2030 will be used, as described in Appendix 1.
 The proxy described will be reviewed and agreed between the Trustees and Employer as part of each future valuation.